dapr/samples/hello-service-fabric/README.md

 ## Overview

-The following is a sample of how to host a Hello World Dapr app on local Windows box Service Fabric cluster.
+The following is a sample of how to host a Dapr app on a Service Fabric cluster.
 We'll be deploying a Node.js app that subscribes to order messages and persists them.
 The following architecture diagram illustrates the components that make up this sample:

 ![Architecture Diagram](./img/Architecture_Diagram.png)